Heating with the sun's energy

 Passive solar space heating happens when the sun shines through the windows of a building and warms the interior.
 Building designs that optimize passive solar heating usually have south-facing windows that allow the sun to shine on solar heat-absorbing walls or floors during the winter.
 The solar energy heats the building by natural radiation and convection.
 Window overhangs or shades block the sun from entering the windows during the summer to keep the building cool.

 Active solar heating systems use a collector and a fluid that absorbs solar radiation.
 Fans or pumps circulate air or heat-absorbing liquids through collectors and then transfer the heated fluid directly to a room or to a heat storage system.
-Active water heating systems usually have a tank for storing solar heated water.
+Active solar water heating systems usually have a tank for storing solar heated water.

 Solar collectors are either nonconcentrating or concentrating

-Flat-plate solar collectors have four main components:
+Flat-plate solar collectors usually have three main components:

-- A layer of insulation on the back of the absorber
+- A layer of insulation on the back of the absorber to reduce heat loss

 Concentrating collectors—The area intercepting the solar radiation is greater, sometimes hundreds of times greater, than the absorber area.
-The collector focuses or concentrates solar energy onto an absorber.
+The collector focuses, or concentrates, solar energy onto an absorber.
 The collector usually moves so that it maintains a high degree of concentration on the absorber.
 Solar thermal power plants use concentrating solar collector systems because they can produce high temperature heat.